16th December, 2025

 1. the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees;

 The Health and Safety at Work Act applies to businesses of all sizes.
-So this answers our question - yes, health and safety training is a legal requirement for all employers.
+So the answer to our question is yes, health and safety training is a legal requirement for all employers.

 What health and safety training is legally required?